Self Build Project Construction Management

-1. Provides an independent, professional construction expert whose primary expertise and priority is in organising your building project, for you
+1. Is an independent, professional construction expert, whose primary expertise and priority is in organising your building project, for you

-2. Is independent of the architect, trades and suppliers so is always looking after your best interests
+2. Is independent of the architect, trades and suppliers so is always looking after your best interests, not defending their own

-3. Allows you to spearhead your own major project, whilst juggling work and family commitments
+3. Allows you to spearhead your project, whilst juggling work and family commitments

-4. Can ensure you have a robust tender process to get the best prices from the trades.
+4. Organises a robust tender process to get the best prices from the trades.
 Can give advice on when and where to procure specialist or big price-tag items, and purchase materials at trade prices, so saving you time and money

-5. Ensures the building team build to your architect’s specifications, preventing expensive errors
+5. Ensures the building team build to your architect’s specifications, to prevent expensive errors

 6. Checks and challenges the trades to ensure the best quality of work is delivered